IkuTri/GASDocumentation/README.md

 - *Slash Commander* - Allows commands from `/`, very nice for quick spawning of tables, callouts, etc.
 - *Git* - for using a *Git Repository*

-# Tranek's GASDocumentation Intro
-My understanding of Unreal Engine 5's GameplayAbilitySystem plugin (GAS) with a simple multiplayer sample project.
-This is not official documentation and neither this project nor myself are affiliated with Epic Games.
-I make no guarantee for the accuracy of this information.

-The goal of this documentation is to explain the major concepts and classes in GAS and provide some additional commentary based on my experience with it.
-There is a lot of 'tribal knowledge' of GAS among users in the community and I aim to share all of mine here.

-The Sample Project and documentation are current with **Unreal Engine 5.3** (UE5).
-There are branches of this documentation for older versions of Unreal Engine, but they are no longer supported and are liable to have bugs or out of date information.
-Please use the branch that matches your engine version.

-[GASShooter](https://github.com/tranek/GASShooter) is a sister Sample Project demonstrating advanced techniques with GAS for a multiplayer FPS/TPS.

-The best documentation will always be the plugin source code.

->Not sure I agree, but about to dive in myself, so I guess I'll see lol